 - Keep in mind that some liquid sweeteners like maple syrup may alter the flavor of the recipe.

 - The amount of red curry paste may depend on the brand that you use since some are spicer than others.
-If you want to be safe, you can start with just 2 tablespoons and add more as needed later on when you taste the broth.
+If you want to be safe, you can start with just 1 tablespoon and add more as needed later on when you taste the broth.

 - Green curry paste would also be very tasty in this!
 You could even try making one of your own.

-- If you don’t have tofu, you could skip it or even opt for another plant base protein like vegan chicken or vegan beef.
+- If you don’t have tofu, you could skip it or even opt for another plant based protein like vegan chicken or vegan beef.

 - You can change up the vegetables based on your preference–just use at least 3 cups total to keep this recipe hearty.